Skip to main content

 Fully Implemented:

-• ✅ Practice trials with feedback
+• ✅ Practice trials with correct/incorrect feedback

-Not Yet Implemented:
+Not Implemented:

 • ❌ Adaptive rate adjustment based on performance